MNCHr/Hyper4/hp4/README.md

 run\_demo\_one.sh: This demo includes three switches in a line s1 <-> s2 <-> s3, and four hosts, with h1 and h2 both connected to s1, and h3
 and h4 both connected to s3.
 The demo involves three phases: A, B, and C.

+Phase A:
+* s1: arp proxy
+* s2: l2 switch
+* s3: arp proxy
+Phase B:
+* s1: l2 switch
+* s2: firewall
+* s3: l2 switch
+Phase C:
+* s1: l2 switch
+* s2: arp proxy -> firewall -> router
+* s3: l2 switch

+Conceptually, when you execute this demo, the switches are first loaded with HyPer4.
+But each instance of HyPer4 does not perform a function until its tables are populated.
+You then run a script to populate the tables such that each instance virtually contains all of the functions necessary for each phase, with the function for Phase A left active.
+You run some tests to verify expected behavior and switch to the next phase, repeating this process until phase C has been evaluated.

 Execution as follows:

 1. Invoke the demo: